rackerlabs/rackspace-how-to/content/cloud-servers/how-to-install-a-lamp-stack-on-centos-fedora-or-red-hat.md

 ---
-permalink: how-to-install-a-lamp-stack-on-centos-fedora-or-red-hat/
+permalink: how-to-install-a-lamp-stack-on-rhel-6-based-distributions/
 audit_date:
-title: 'Install a LAMP stack on CentOS, Fedora, or Red Hat'
+title: 'Install a LAMP stack on CentOS 6, Fedora 21, or Red Hat 6'
 type: article
 created_date: '2014-08-04'
 created_by: Rackspace Support
-last_modified_date: '2014-08-19'
+last_modified_date: '2020-03-04'
-last_modified_by: Kyle Laffoon
+last_modified_by: Chris Silva
 product: Cloud Servers
 product_url: cloud-servers
 ---

 This article provides instructions for installing a LAMP (Linux, Apache, MySQL, PHP) stack on your server.
-Linux (CentOS, Fedora, or Red Hat Enterprise Linux) is your operating system, and Apache is your web daemon, which serves information that is stored in your MySQL database through PHP scripting for your users.
+Linux (CentOS 6, Fedora 21, or Red Hat Enterprise Linux 6) is your operating system, and Apache is your web daemon, which serves information that is stored in your MySQL database through PHP scripting for your users.
 By the end of this article, you will have a fully operational LAMP server,